SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 # I HAVE NOTHING TO HIDE

+## I have nothing to hide is just a slogan so you give up privacy

+__I have nothing to hide, let them search my devices, why should I fear?__ Well, you should.

+It is often used by politian or legislators to make you to divert yourself from the protection of privacy, bluring the important of individual privacy, losing the focus that privacy is trying to protect you from, allow authorities to gain more abusive power over individual and let yourself to be living much closer to a dystopian future.

+Those who told you nothing to worry might be because:
+- they have not think enough or did not understand what the stack privacy is about; or
+- that they are under some influence or believe, maybe in the name of justice, that they will be justified, or proven innocent, by being open to the powerful; or
+- they have received beneficial aids from the authorities to speak good things about their actions; or
+- they are working in those departments under the powerful influence that they cannot speak against; or
+- they are the one pushing the parliament motions and bills for some he/she only knows reason(s);

 __Privacy protect you from living in a dystopian future.__

 Privacy are never about hiding something.
 It protects `your dignity`, `your future freedom`, `your autonomy`, `your digital life safety`, even can be extended to `your physical safety`. `Privacy` is all about `protecting yourself`.
 It is the basic rights you can have, beyond using certain devices or applications.
 And it is not a trade off for security or authority protection.